appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 ### Gradle build daemon disappeared unexpectedly

-If you receive a Gradle error similar to the following, it usually indicates a problem with UTF-8 characters in your project or environment variables.
+If you receive a Gradle error similar to the following, it can happen due to 2 reasons

 ```
 org.gradle.launcher.daemon.client.DaemonDisappearedException: Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)